Stage 3: Enforcement – Debt Recovery

-There are various ways to enforce payment of a judgement debt, but success will largely depend on:
+There are various ways to enforce payment of a judgment debt, but success will largely depend on:

 - What information is known about the debtor